Denmark

 Royalties

 Royalties are subject to a 22% WHT.
-In most cases, the WHT rate can be reduced in accordance with the tax treaty applicable to the payee.
+In most cases, the WHT rate can be reduced in accordance with the tax treaty applicable.
 Also, the EU Interest/Royalty Directive may provide an exemption from WHT if the paying company and the recipient company are associated as defined in the EU Interest/Royalty Directive.

 Treaty WHT rates